Back to Blog

 Introduction

 Image search is no longer just about thumbnails in a separate tab.
 In modern search experiences, images are being pulled directly into AI-generated answers, summaries, and conversational results.
-If you’re working in SEO, development, or content, understanding ai image search is no longer optional—it’s foundational.
+If you are working in SEO, development, or content, understanding how AI image search works is no longer optional — it is foundational.

 Why Images Matter More in AI Search Than Ever